VirgilSecurity/demo-twilio-backend-nodejs/README.md

 ```
 Now, use your client code to make a request to get a JWT from the sample backend that is working on http://localhost:3000.

+Along with the backend we provide a demonstration of a simple client chat interacting with Virgil API, which you can see if you navigate to http://localhost:3000 at your browser.
+The sample chat code is located in the the [`public`](https://github.com/VirgilSecurity/demo-twilio-backend-nodejs/tree/master/public) directory.

 ## Specification

 ### /authenticate endpoint